stbrumme/length-limited-prefix-codes/README.md

 All other routines consist of two steps:
 1. an external function which produces Huffman codes
-2. limiting the lengths of steps (if necessary)
+2. limiting the lengths of step 1 (if necessary)

 Alistair Moffat's [in-place algorithm](https://people.eng.unimelb.edu.au/ammoffat/inplace.c) is a fast and compact [implementation](moffat.c) and my choice for step 1.